6 New Happenings in the Private Jet Industry This Autumn

 Rather quickly in America private jet flight is no longer an option for only the wealthiest.
-As companies begin to capitalize on luxury aircrafts and empty legs, more people are gaining access to flying in style.
+As companies begin to capitalize on luxury aircraft and empty legs, more people are gaining access to flying in style.
 The private jet industry grew 24 percent during 2014 and is continuing it’s upward trajectory.
 We found five trends that are helping sustain the private jet industry’s growth.

 Honda Offers First Luxury Private Jet

 World famous and renown for efficient engineering, Japan’s Honda Corporation has entered the private jet market.
 With a price tag of $4.5 million, they are providing the aviation world with their entry-level model, the HondaJet.
 It is produced in North Carolina and the company has already received hundreds of orders that it will deliver at the end of the year.
 The HondaJet has a revolutionary design that places the turbofans on top of the wing in order to reduce cabin noise.
 Honda currently has the six-passenger jet on a world tour to show off their first offering.

 Delta Lets You Upgrade to a Private Jet